Aditya-1998k/MiniRAG/README.md

 MiniRAG is perfect for anyone who wants to understand how RAG works internally without heavy frameworks or cloud dependencies.

-Using **Ollama** for clean architecture.
+1. Using **Ollama** for clean architecture.
 It will help in running the model locally and we can use api endpoint for generator.

+2. Using **pytorch** with HF transformer to run model locally

 ---